afarcome/LMrectangular/mainCode/README.md

 is considered.
 If cmax>1, the current initial candidate solution is improved through cmax-1 candidate EM iterations.

 hits: number of iterations of the optim numerical optimizer for updating pi and PI at each step (ignored when lambda=0).
 Defaults to 20.
-Increase if any element of pi or PI at convergence is equal to the inits.
+Increase if any element of pi or PI at convergence is equal to the inits inappropriately.

 The function returns a list with elements as that of rlm.fixed, plus